A unique opportunity for third grade teachers and their students

 KHOC includes ten lessons, designed to be fun and easy to complete.
 They include Connecting with the Past (e.g., exploring Ohlone culture), Planting a Seed, Exploring Nature, and Following a Trail.
 The curriculum also contains activities that students can explore with their families outside of school time.

-Now entering its fourth school year, KHOC’s goal is connecting 3rd graders to the outdoors and recreational opportunities, promoting health and well-being, physical activity and life-long parks use.
+Now entering its eighth school year, KHOC’s goal is connecting 3rd graders to the outdoors and recreational opportunities, promoting health and well-being, physical activity and life-long parks use.
 To achieve this, KHOC provides:

 KHOC is also closely aligned with activities in the California Children’s Outdoor Bill Of Rights which states that every child in California, by the completion of their 14th year, should have the opportunity to experience a number of common outdoors activities such as discovering California’s past and heritage, exploring nature, and learning to follow a trail.

 You can learn more about the Outdoor Bill of Rights here:

-The number of KHOC classrooms has increased in each of the past six school years, with over 3,100 third grade students throughout Alameda and Contra Costa Counties participating in the program in school year 2018 - 2019.
+The number of KHOC classrooms has increased in each of the past seven school years, with over 3,100 third grade students throughout Alameda and Contra Costa Counties participating in the program in school year 2018 - 2019.

 KHOC has had impressive results. as measured by a year-end survey.
 In school year 2018 - 2019, most teachers said that KHOC lessons increased comfort with leading classroom activities outdoors (90%), and their skills teaching outdoors (76%).

 Most (86%) agreed that participating in KHOC made their class want to spend more time being active outdoors. and 60% agreed they spent more time teaching outdoors this school year than they did the previous school year.

 Finally, 78% agreed that KHOC helped them to meet curriculum standards.